heimrichhannot/contao-tags_plus/README.md

 Name | Description
 ---- | -----------
-ModuleTagCloudPlus | Fixes an issue in the tag cloud (active tags didn't have the "active" class)
+ModuleTagCloudPlus | Fixes an issue in the tag cloud (active tags didn't have the "active" class); additional sql and where sql can be added

 ### Helper classes